Connexionalism

 Connexionalism, also spelled connectionalism, is the theological understanding and foundation of Methodist ecclesiastical polity, as practised in the Methodist Church in Britain, Ireland, Caribbean and the Americas, United Methodist Church, Global Methodist Church, Free Methodist Church, African Methodist Episcopal and Episcopal Zion churches, Bible Methodist Connection of Churches, Christian Methodist Episcopal Church, and many of the countries where Methodism was established by missionaries sent out from these churches.
 It refers to the way in which Methodist churches and other institutions are connected and work together to support one another, share resources, and carry out mission and ministry.
 The United Methodist Church defines connection as the principle that "all leaders and congregations are connected in a network of loyalties and commitments that support, yet supersede, local concerns."
 Accordingly, the primary decision-making bodies in Methodism are conferences, which serve to gather together representatives of various levels of church hierarchy.

 In the United Methodist Church, Global Methodist Church and Free Methodist Church, where bishops provide church leadership, connexionalism is a variation of episcopal polity.
 Many Methodist churches, such as the British Methodist Church, do not have bishops.
 In world Methodism, a given connexion (that is, denomination) is usually autonomous.

 Etymology and history

 In the 18th century, "connexion" (the period spelling of connection) referred to networks of individuals linked to a person or group, including in political, commercial, and religious spheres.
 It was used to denote the Methodist societies connected with the person of John Wesley, and connexion remains the preferred spelling in Britain, the Commonwealth, and Ireland.
-"Connection" is the spelling historically used American Methodism and by groups descended from the Methodist Episcopal Church.
+"Connection" is the spelling historically used in American Methodism and by groups descended from the Methodist Episcopal Church.